LucyVers/ProjectAssignment_Workflow_With_Automated_Routines_for_Data/README.md

 ```

 ## Usage
-Detailed usage instructions and examples can be found in the [User Manual](docs/implementation/user_manual.md).
+For detailed instructions on how to use the system, please refer to our comprehensive [User Manual](docs/USER_MANUAL.md).

 ## Testing
 The project includes comprehensive test coverage: